J Doug Donoghue AM

 Doug commenced his rowing at Sydney High School where he coxed fours and the eight before finishing his school rowing in the second four.
 He did not forget this grounding and gave back by coaching junior crews and co-coaching their first crew.

 He joined Sydney Rowing Club whilst still at school and has remained a staunch member ever since.
 During his membership, he rowed, then coached and then became a distinguished administrator of the Club.
-He has been a Director, Vice-President, received the Order of Merit and remains the Chair of the Sydney Rowing Club Foundation.
+He was a Director, Vice-President, received the Order of Merit and remained the Chair of the Sydney Rowing Club Foundation until a few months prior to his death.

 His professional life was largely served with Ampol, which became a conglomerate of many businesses.
 His roles included regional management, senior head office positions and managing or sitting on the Boards of companies in which they invested.
 He had a broad range of experience in senior corporate positions which was to be used by the Australian Olympic Committee.